vinicomv/dwm/README.md

 $ sudo pacman -S python-pywal
 ```
 * I have a bind for ranger, really powerful and minimalist vim-based file manager (also written in python).
-* Terminal as probably expected is st.
+* Terminal, as probably expected, is st.
 * Browser is Firefox.
 * I have put binds for steam and discord since I use them quite a lot.
 I am aware many people do not use or like those applications, so just cut them out or change them if you do not feel like using it.